jtr13/EDAV/01-intro.Rmd

 ## Improving this resource

+Not finding what you are looking for?
+Think a section could be made clearer?
 If you would like to improve this resource, consider submitting a pull request on the [github page](https://github.com/jtr13/EDAV){target="_blank"}.

 ## Fun Stuff: R Shirts